-While the FAA must maintain a means of contacting parties responsible for filing FAA Form 7460-2, it is not responsible for tracking changes in tower ownership.
+The FAA is not responsible for tracking changes in tower ownership.
 The FCC antenna structure registration program is specifically intended to register and maintain current files with regards to ownership of antenna structures.
 Therefore, if the FAA receives ownership changes it must not make those corrections to issued determinations.
-However, the ownership change should be noted in the automated and/or manual case file.
-Additionally, request that the sponsor notify the FCC, and, for assurance, forward a copy of the change to the FCC.